bacpop/ggCaller/docs/tutorial.rst

 .. important::
     Results will be consistent, but may not exactly match between your run and the example.
-This is due to the greedy clustering algorithm used by ggCaller, which can cause differences in rare genes counts.
+This is due to the greedy clustering algorithm used by ggCaller, which can cause small differences in genes counts.

 Installation and setup
 ----------------------